-Here are the steps you need to take if someone who doesn’t have car insurance hits your vehicle and damages it or injures you.
+There are millions of drivers on the road without insurance coverage.
+Here's what to do if someone who doesn’t have car insurance hits your vehicle and damages it or injures you.

-Every state in the US but New Hampshire requires its drivers to own at least a minimum amount of liability coverage.
+Nearly every state in the US requires its drivers to own at least a minimum amount of liability coverage.
 Still, there are those who don’t buy even that much car insurance—despite it being against the law.
 So what happens when one of them hits your vehicle?

 Normally, when you get in a car accident, the insurance of the at-fault driver pays for the damage.
-The process is less straightforward, though, when someone without auto coverage hits your vehicle and damages it or injures you or your passengers.
+It's more complicated, when someone without insurance hits your vehicle and damages it or injures you or your passengers.

 Thankfully, this article explains what to do if you find yourself in that situation.

-Before filing a police report or filing a claim with your insurance company, you need to determine who’s at fault for the accident.
+Before filing a police report or insurance claim, you need to determine who’s at fault for the accident.
 And while doing so, it’s important to consider where you live.
 Is yours a no-fault state or a tort state?
 You’ll take different actions if you live in a tort state than if you live in a no-fault state.

 Twelve out of the 50 states are no-fault states.
 In a no-fault state, it’s everyone for themselves.
 Meaning, if you get into an accident, you pay for any property damage or injuries that result from the crash.
 This is true no matter which driver caused it.